ssahibsingh/projects-codedamn/weather-app/step4/Instructions.md

-# Hello and Welcome to **Weather App** guided tutorial!

-## In this step, we will fetch and store Weather data using an API.
+In this step, we will fetch and store Weather data using an API.

 The `useEffect` hook comes into picture in this step.
 We will be using `open-metro` API to fetch Weather data.